Skip to Content

 Playful mouthing, nipping, or biting by your Pitbull puppy can be cute.
 But after experiencing it for the first few days of bringing your new puppy home, you’ll want to control this behavior, especially as your Pittie’s teeth become razor sharp – and his jaws become stronger!

-A Pitbull will mouth and play-bite due to its ancestry and genetics.
-As a descendant of the original English bull-baiting dog bred to bite and hold bulls around the face and head, they naturally want to put things in their mouths.
+Due to its ancestry and genetics, a pitbull will mouth and playbite.
+A descendant of the original English bull-baiting dog bred to bite and hold bulls around the face and head, it naturally wants to put things in its mouth.

 When bull-baiting was banned in the 1800s, people began to fight their dogs against each other.
 Pitbull mouthing and play biting are not aggressive – there is a distinct difference between typical play biting and aggressive behavior.